 - $720,000 jury verdict for innocent client arrested and prosecuted for DWI

 - favorable settlement for client who was repeatedly shocked with a Taser and prosecuted for battery on police officer

-Zach represents people who have been injured.
-He also acts as guardian ad litem to assist courts in determining whether proposed settlements entered into on behalf of children are, in fact, in children’s best interest.
+- assisting courts in determining whether proposed settlements entered into on behalf of children are in the children’s best interest

 Appointments by State and Federal Courts